 As mentioned, retinol is not an overnight solution to your skin concerns.
 It typically takes up to 12 weeks to see visible results, meaning you’ll want to introduce retinol into your daily skincare routine over time.

 When applying products, always start in the order of lightest to heaviest.
 Retinols are best applied to dry skin after cleansing in the evening.
-Always use it in conjunction with a high SPF the following morning for UV protection.
+Always use in conjunction with a high SPF the following morning for UV protection

 Using a night-time retinol serum is a suitable first step for those with oily, sensitive, ageing or breakout-prone skin.